deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_1.png" alt="">

-This returns a few elements of each process.
+This returns a few fields of each process.
 We are most interested in the "process address", which has been outlined in the image above at address `0xffffe60284651040`.
 This is the address of the `_EPROCESS` structure for a specified process (the SYSTEM process in this case).
 After enumerating the process address, we can enumerate much more detailed information about process using the `_EPROCESS` structure.

 `dt nt!_EPROCESS <Process address>`

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_2.png" alt="">

-`dt` will display information about various variables, data types, etc. As you can see from the image above, various information about the SYSTEM process has been displayed.
-If you continue down the kd window in WinDbg, you will see the `Token` element, at an offset of `_EPROCESS + 0x358`.
+`dt` will display information about various variables, data types, etc. As you can see from the image above, various data types of the SYSTEM process's `_EPROCESS` structure have been displayed.
+If you continue down the `kd` window in WinDbg, you will see the `Token` field, at an offset of `_EPROCESS + 0x358`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_3.png" alt="">

 What does this mean?
 That means for each process on Windows, the access token is located at an offset of 0x358 from the process address.
 We will for sure be using this information later.
-Before moving on though, let's take a look at how the `Token` element is stored.
+Before moving on, however, let's take a look at how a `Token` is stored.

 As you can see from the above image, there is something called `_EX_FAST_REF`, or an Executive Fast Reference union.
-The difference between a union and a structure, is that a union stores data types at the same memory location (notice there is no difference in offset of the elements of `_EX_FAST_REF` in the image below).
+The difference between a union and a structure, is that a union stores data types at the same memory location (notice there is no difference in the offset of the various fields to the base of an `_EX_FAST_REF` union as shown in the image below.
+All of them are at an offset of 0x000).
 This is what the access token of a process is stored in.
 Let's take a closer look.

 `dt nt!_EX_FAST_REF`